t4ol1n/tif/README.txt

 This package contains a complete version of Apache Camel, the industry leading open source integration framework.
-It also includes value added components such as OSGi container and several new examples.
+It also includes value added components such as an OSGi container and several new examples.
 For more information about Apache Camel see http://camel.apache.org/ .